Getting Hollywood Fit the Superhero Way

 The upper-body blueprint included moves like dumbbell lifts, deadlifts, kettlebell walks, and butterflies.
 Harbour added in the same interview “I’d like to discover that I have abs!
 Even if those abs are a bit fleshy.
 I’d like to look like I could hold my own in a ring with a heavyweight”.
 Knowing that Hellboy fans are awaiting this reboot, Harbour recognized that maintaining a ripped and ready form is part of the job description.

 As Johansson played a superspy, she realized the importance of having to hone her set of skills to convincingly play The Avengers’ agent.
 To stay in Black Widow shape, Johansson had to choose workouts that executed the balance between toning muscle and staying slender.
 Aside from performing bodyweight movements, Pop Workouts reported that she utilized variations of exercises that included resistance bands, medicine balls, and dumbbells.
-These moves would then be structured either as a circuit-training plan, strictly body weight training session, or a workout that featured many explosive movements.
+These moves would then be structured either as a circuit-training plan, strictly bodyweight training session, or a workout that featured many explosive movements.
 Before stepping in front of the camera as Black Widow, Johansson had to log in hours at the gym to get her superspy look.

 Chris Hemsworth as Thor

-Playing a god, let alone the son of Zeus, on screen instantly means that looking like an ordinary man is out of the picture.
+Playing a god, let alone the son of Zeus, on-screen instantly means that looking like an ordinary man is out of the picture.
 That’s why for the most recent installment of the Thor series, Thor: Ragnarok, Hemsworth had to work harder than he had before to attain a physique unlike any other.
 Mashable revealed that Hemsworth’s grueling workout included weightlifting, boxing, cardio, interval training, and resistance training to achieve the superhero physique.
 While the character of Thor may suggest that his powers are part of being a god, Hemsworth still had to invest in serious gym time to live up to the role and truly make the character come to life.

 Today, the merging of the superhero film genre and fitness is arguably at its peak.
 Moreover, the popularity of the characters has been translated to different forms of modern multimedia.
 In the video game landscape, it’s easy to see why superhero-themed games will never go out of style.
 In fact, even the most famous characters are getting their own reboot of sorts.
-Playstation Lifestyle reports that Spider-Man has an upcoming Marvel video game where a new story based on the mythology will be told that isn’t tied in to any other film, comic book, even video game.